nzour/aspnetcore-discriminated-binding/README.md

 ### Doc

-`DiscriminatorAttribute` defines property to read discriminator value from (see example below)
+`DiscriminatorAttribute` defines property to read discriminator value from (see example below).

-`DiscriminatorCaseAttibute` defines which instance should be associated with discriminator value
+`DiscriminatorCaseAttibute` defines which instance should be associated with discriminator value.

 The only requirement is that at least one `DiscriminatorCaseAttibute` should be defined.

 #### What if we define multiple attribute with same values?
 If few `DiscriminatorAttribute` was defined, then:

-No runtime errors.
+- No runtime errors.

-The first found one would be used.
+- The first found one would be used.

 If `DiscriminatorCaseAttibute`:

-Actually, we generate dictionary (`<discriminator value>` to `<instance type>`)
+Actually, we generate dictionary (`<discriminator value>` to `<instance type>`).

 So, the duplicated value would just override previous one